Have you ever received an email that seemed so on-target and well-timed that you felt its sender knew you better than the people in your life?

 Email sequences are either trigger or time-based.

-Trigger-based means that a customer must perform an action for the next email in the series to go out.
-Perhaps they clicked on a link in a previous email, signed up to receive discount offers, or used the chat feature to ask a question.
+- Trigger-based: The customer must perform an action for the next email in the series to go out.
+That could mean clicking a link, signing up for something, or asking a question.

 Can you mix both into the sequence?
 Absolutely.

-Most email sequences start as a trigger that can then use time-based parameters.
+Most email sequences start as a trigger and then use time-based parameters.
 A specific user action can change those parameters, however.

-Imagine a customer was supposed to get a follow-up email in 30 days, but they were showing heightened interest in a product by clicking on links, using the site’s search function, or putting items in their cart.
-That most definitely warrants interrupting the time-based model with a trigger-based message that acts on their interest.
+For example, imagine a customer in a sequence is supposed to get a follow-up email in 30 days, but they’re showing heightened interest in a service.
+They’re clicking on links, searching the site, and maybe even putting items in their cart.
+That warrants interrupting the time-based model with a trigger-based message to act on their interest.

-You can use email sequences for just about any occasion where you want to nudge customers or boost engagement.
-Here are some of the most common uses:
+You can use email sequences for any occasion where you want to nudge customers or boost engagement.
+Here are some of the most common sequences: